ahmedchihab/SalesAnalysis_Portfolio/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Fork this repo and submit a PR with improvements or additional analyses.
+Fork this repository and submit a PR with improvements or additional analyses.

 ---